danesto/test/README.md

+# PHP simple college TEST / edu purposes only
+### test is coded to represent simple knowledge of PHP and MySql (CRUD operations)
 # SETUP INSTRUCTIONS
 <ul>
   <li> On Xampp turn on Apache and MySQL (if on windows).
 On linux create virtual host </li>